tonym128/ArduRacerFx/README.md

 - Bigger maps for later levels
 - Car Tuning for optimising the performance to your preference or the track
 - 2x frames on car to track 16 directions
-- Integrated Map to give you some information of upcoming turns
+- Integrated Map to give you some information on upcoming turns
 - Much smoother intro zoom animations

 ## Technical callouts